QA/SOLO VS AGENCY, DESIGNER VS ENGINEER

 Solo design engineer vs agency for AI projects — which is better?

 For AI-native products at the MVP and growth stage, a solo design engineer ships faster, cheaper, and with better behavioral coherence than an agency.
 Agencies are right when you need parallel workstreams across many products.
-For one production AI agent or one AI-native SaaS, the solo model on surinder.design ships in 4–12 weeks at $18,000–$45,000.
+For one important AI flow or one AI-native product designed end to end, the solo model on surinder.design runs $15,000 (Flow Sprint, 4 weeks) to from $45,000 (Product Design, 8 to 12 weeks).

 Where agencies still win: enterprise rollouts where parallel teams are non-negotiable, regulated industries that require redundant ownership, or programs spanning many products at once.
-For everything else — and especially for founders shipping their first AI feature — solo wins.
-AI Agent Sprint is the smallest practical engagement.
+For everything else, and especially for founders shipping their first AI flow, solo wins.
+AI Flow Sprint is the smallest practical engagement.